I was a fool when I married.

 Personally, having been myself at that age, I suspect that I found the fact that someone was in love with me very interesting indeed.

-I hate that innocent seventeen-year-old self—because she is selfish, and so am I.
+I hate that seventeen-year-old shadow of a self—because she is selfish, and so am I.

 I remember the first moment I gave voice, within myself, to my unhappiness.
 Months after our first child, I stood in the bazaar, surrounded by tented stalls, half-grown merchant children trilling their goods, and I was bored.
 My husband’s interest in lay in his fields, my mother and sisters hundreds of miles away, and my child a sweet, demanding little thing—but not much one for stimulating conversation.